Last updated Sept 9 2010 (c) 2010 Herb Johnson See the linked Web page for more software to support the COSMAC 1802 and Lee Hart's "membership card".

 In the "cosmacelf" Yahoo group for the 1802, on April 7th 2010, Steve Gemeny offered a bit of assembly code into their files archive called "arecibo".
-It blinks out the binary "Arecibo" message" sent by that radio telescope back in 1974.
-(See Wikipedia for the history of that event and details of the message.)
+It blinks out the binary "Arecibo" message" sent by the Arecibo radio telescope back in 1974.
 The Q output, attached to an LED, does the job.
 The code was a little larger than 256 bytes.
 See Steve's code and further explanations in the Cosmacelf file archive under that name.

 When asked for details, Steve posted: "I have my basic ELF sitting on the bookcase behind my desk, blinking away...
 When asked what it is, I answer, 'That's a 70's vintage interstellar communications system.' " When asked what's it doing, I answer 'sending a message from earth to M13 in the Taurus cluster', sometimes I pull out the graphic image and talk about what's in the message (Geek Alert!)."